-A diverse group of citizens recently formed PLACE – People for Local Activities & Community Enrichment – a committee of WCC of Mesa County, to re-ignite and re-imagine how a community and recreation center could benefit our city and citizens.
+A diverse group of citizens formed PLACE in 2016 as a committee of WCC of Mesa County to re-ignite and re-imagine how a community and recreation center could benefit our city and citizens.

 So far, PLACE has been able to:

 - obtain a grant from the Colorado Health Foundation;

 - successfully garner City Council support to examine a community and recreation center for Grand Junction; and